balanced/balanced-docs/overview/rev1/guides/cardholds.rst

 |

-When you wish to obtain the funds reserved with a card hold, capture the card hold.
+If you wish to release the reserved funds you can always void the card hold.

 .. code-block:: ruby